MicrosoftDocs/sql-docs/docs/advanced-analytics/r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md

 # Upgrade machine learning (R and Python) components in SQL Server instances
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 R and Python integration in SQL Server includes open-source and Microsoft-proprietary packages.
-Under standard SQL Server servicing, R and Python packages are updated according to the SQL Server release cycle, with bug fixes to existing packages at the current version.
+Under standard SQL Server servicing, packages are updated according to the SQL Server release cycle, with bug fixes to existing packages at the current version, but no major version upgrades.

-Most data scientists are accustomed to working with newer packages as they become available.
+However, many data scientists are accustomed to working with newer packages as they become available.
 For both SQL Server 2017 Machine Learning Services (In-Database) and SQL Server 2016 R Services (In-Database), you can get newer versions of R and Python by changing the *binding* from SQL Server servicing to [Microsoft Machine Learning Server](https://docs.microsoft.com/machine-learning-server/index) and the [Modern Lifecycle Support policy](https://support.microsoft.com/help/30881/modern-lifecycle-policy).

 Binding does not change the fundamentals of your installation: R and Python integration is still part of a database engine instance, licensing is unchanged (no additional costs associated with binding), and SQL Server support policies still hold for the database engine.
 But rebinding does change how R and Python packages are serviced.
 The rest of this article explains the binding mechanism and how it works for each version of SQL Server.